top of page

 Seasons: winter

-Description: Females brown with lighter front and small white patch below the eye.
-Males white sides and front, dark back, neck, and, and head with large bright white head patch.
+Description: Females are brown with a lighter front and a small white patch below the eye.
+Males have white sides and fronts, dark backs, necks, and heads with large bright white head patches.

 lesser scaup_edited.jpg